The three crosses

 Passive, gained through experience

-Although these paths suggest distinct “phases” in human development—which is true to a certain extent when considering humanity as a whole—as individuals we tend to experience them cyclicly, moving through each area until they are balanced.
-These cycles of Change, Intensity and Synthesis will be familiar to anyone engaging in a life path chosen to expand consciousness and increase self—and eventually group—awareness.
+Although these paths suggest distinct “phases” in human development—which is true to a certain extent when considering humanity as a whole—as individuals we tend to experience them cyclicly, moving through each area and the signs on each cross until they are all blended and balanced.

 The triple cycle on each cross